The Duchy enjoys various rights, powers and privileges that Republic believes are completely unacceptable and unjustified.

 Right to Veto Legislation

-A rule called Queen's and Prince's Consent offers Prince Charles a unique veto over new laws that affect his private interests.
+A rule called Queen's and Prince's Consent offers Prince William a unique veto over new laws that affect his private interests.
 This effective veto means that all laws are tailored to provide the Duchy with unique exemptions and itself explains the powers and privileges listed on this page.

 As reported by the Guardian there appears to be a secret consultation process on a wide range of legislation between Ministers and the Monarch and Duchy of Cornwall.
 It appears that the Duke has been able to obtain substantial preferential legal and financial treatment for himself by creative use of this power.
-This power derives in part from Charles's position as Duke of Cornwall.
+This power derives in part from William's position as Duke of Cornwall.

 The Duchy is often depicted as enjoying the right of Crown Immunity as distinct from the Crown Estate.
 This claim is almost certainly untrue.